-Glancing back in memory to the time of that "war to end war," we find it marked a strange exaltation of TEMPORARY the national and racial consciousness.
-It was not EXALTATION peculiar to the English-speaking peoples. narrow self was everywhere forgotten in the call for sacrifice-if needs be, to the greatest surrender of all, that of the individual life.
+Glancing back in memory to the time of that "war to end

+A war," we find it marked a strange exaltation of TEMPORARY EXALTATION peculiar to the English-speaking peoples.
+The narrow self was everywhere forgotten in the call for sacrifice-if needs be, to the greatest surrender of all, that of the individual life.
 Immediately on the cessation of hostilities the racial consciousness hovered on the very threshold of a new spiritual life.
 There was just a chance that under the stimulus of that new-born idealism war between the more advanced nations would have become henceforth a practical impossibility.
-It almost "came off," but not quite.
+It almost " came off," but not quite.
 Slowly the peoples lapsed into the old manner of thinking.
 The old motives of self-interest, mistrust, jealousy and greed began once more to reassert themselves.
 We are back once more almost where we were-but not entirely.
-The Great War has left an indelible impression on the European nations.
-Once having been roused, it is not quite so difficult as before to awaken the soul of the peoples.
-If nothing else, the increasing reverence with which the anniversary of the Armistice is observed with the passing of the years bears testimony to this fact.